LeaKaftan/leakaftan/content/research/index.md

 "Communicating the Rift.
 Voter Perceptions of Intra-Party Dissent in Parliament", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, Journal of Politics

-"The Rhyme and Reason of Rebel Support: Exploring European Voters' Attitudes Towards Dissident MPs", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _conditionally accepted for publication in Political Science Research and Methods_
+"The Rhyme and Reason of Rebel Support: Exploring European Voters' Attitudes Towards Dissident MPs", together with Dominik Duell, Sven-Oliver Proksch, Jonathan Slapin & Christopher Wratil, _forthcomming with the Political Science Research and Methods_

 ### Current working papers